X9hRRDys/latex-labeler/readme.md

     `latex-labeler-update` to update labels within the file.

-4. If you need to modify label names that do not follow the prefix + number format, use built-in commands in Emacs.
+4. If you need to modify label names that do not follow the prefix + number format across multiple files, you can use built-in commands in Emacs.
 For instance, when managing LaTeX files as a project, you can use `project-query-replace-regexp`, which is bound to `C-x` `p` `r`.

 # Examples of customization